-The demolition of the Stockån mill dam at Okome is now in full swing.
+The dam removal of the Stockån mill dam at Okome is now in full swing.
 Selected parts of the dam are being saved for cultural-historical reasons, while others are being torn out to recreate the natural flows that once existed.

 Parts of the old dam are being torn out.
 Photo: Johan Cederbrink